 Whenever the alleged Elder Scrolls board game hits the market - around 2023 is expected, the game should be funded via Kickstarter - it will probably appear earlier than a new one Elder Scrolls video game, because release will probably take years to come.

 What the Elder Scrolls project by Chip Theory Games is ultimately about is completely uncertain.
 Only from previous games can we conclude that game chips will probably be part of the concept.

 Board games with game chips, Chip Theory Games has not only done credit to its publisher - the concept is understood in the scene as a synonym for solid material.
-Whether the Moba board game Cloudspire, the gladiator game Hoplomachus: Origins or the dice builder Too many Bones: all of the highlight titles from the US publisher have been largely received positively by fans and critics.
-The signs are good that the Elder Scrolls project will be successful.
-There is a system behind the success of the young publisher - and that goes beyond “poker chips and neoprene mats”, even if they have become trademarks.
+Whether it's the Moba board game Cloudspire, the gladiator game Hoplomachus: Origins or the dice builder Too Many Bones: all of the US publisher's highlight titles have been largely positively received by fans and critics.
+The signs for the success of the Elder Scrolls project are good.
+There is a system behind the success of the still young publishing house - and that goes beyond "poker chips and neoprene mats", even if they have become trademarks.